lineality/Python_Tips_And_Tricks/README.md

 ## to get file extension:
 use filename.split('.')[-1] to split on the period separating the extension and filename and select the extension

 ## select all files of one type:
-you can use import glob and glob.glob(*.rds) to select all rds files from a dir (instead of listdir which is all files)
+you can use import glob and glob.glob(*.rds) to select all .rds files from a dir (instead of listdir which is all files)

+...